We are an Australian-owned business that manufactures out of a SEDEX-certified, female-led team in India.

 A note on mould:

-It is very rare, but your Swag can grow mould – it is a natural product.
+It is very rare, and often just bad luck, but your Swag can grow mould – it is a 100% natural product after all.

 Read our blog, Has Your Swag Grown Mould? to find out what can cause fridge mould to grow on your Swag, what you can do about it, and best practices to prevent it